Lego Space: Classic Space references in other sets

 Lego Ideas released a non-licensed set based on the Classic Space line in 2014, the 21109 Exo Suit, which includes two minifigures in green suits printed with the Classic Space logo.

 One of the main characters in The Lego Movie and its sequel, The Lego Movie 2, Benny (voiced by Charlie Day), is a blue Classic Space minifigure with notable signs of wear and tear, including a broken chinstrap on his helmet.
-A set released for the film, 70816 "Benny's Spaceship, Spaceship, SPACESHIP!", featured a spaceship highly reminiscent of Classic Space spaceships, with a predominantly blue and grey colour scheme.
+A set released for the film, 70816 "Benny's Spaceship, Spaceship, SPACESHIP!", featured a spaceship highly reminiscent of Classic Space spaceships, with a predominantly blue and grey color scheme.
 For the sequel, The Lego Movie 2: The Second Part, a set called "Benny's Space Squad" was released, featuring Benny, along with three astronauts: Kenny, Jenny, and Lenny, which were colored yellow, white, and pink respectively.
-Another set released for the film, "Emmet and Benny's Build and Fix Workshop," contained a spaceship that imitated the appearance of Classic Space sets.
+Another set released for the film, "Emmet and Benny's Build and Fix Workshop", contained a spaceship that imitated the appearance of Classic Space sets.
 In October 2020, an orange version of the Classic Space astronaut was released with the book Lego Minifigure: A Visual History.

 Lego released an updated version of the Galaxy Explorer for their 90th-anniversary celebrations in 2022.
-Like the original, it included four astronaut minifigures, a robot, and a pull-out rover from the back but excluded the baseplate and satellite tower.
+Like the original, it included four astronaut minifigures, a robot, and a pull-out rover from the back, but excluded the baseplate and satellite tower.
 Lego also released digital instructions for two alternate builds based on 924 "Space Cruiser" and 918 "Space Transport".

-There has been occasional references to Blacktron and other Space sub-themes in newer sets and minifigures as well.
+There have been occasional references to Blacktron and other Space sub-themes in newer sets and minifigures as well.